askap-vast/vast-tools/docs/components/query.md

 !!!warning "Warning: Data Access"
     It is assumed that the machine that is running VAST Tools has access to the VAST Pilot Survey release output.
     Refer to the [Configuration & Data Access](../../getting_started/configuration/) page for more information.
+If the user only has access to an incomplete version of the dataset, the code will automatically remove the data that is unavailable, allowing the query to proceed.

 !!!tip "Tip: `find_sources` script"
     It is not ideal to perform large queries in a notebook environment.